awsdocs/amazon-dynamodb-developer-guide/doc_source/Query.md

 For example, suppose that you `Query` a table, with a `Limit` value of `6`, and without a filter expression\.
 The `Query` result contains the first six items from the table that match the key condition expression from the request\.

 Now suppose that you add a filter expression to the `Query`\.
-In this case, DynamoDB only reads up to six items, and then returns those that match the filter expression\.
-The final `Query` result contains six items or fewer, even if more items would have matched the filter expression if DynamoDB kept reading more items\.
+In this case, DynamoDB reads up to six items, and then returns only those that match the filter expression\.
+The final `Query` result contains six items or fewer, even if more items would have matched the filter expression if DynamoDB had kept reading more items\.

 ## Counting the Items in the Results<a name="Query.Count"></a>